This Is the Quickest Way to Get Rid of Belly Bloat Fast

 Make Ginger Your Friend

 "Ginger is great for de-bloating, whether you make ginger tea or have fresh juice with ginger or a smoothie in which you include ginger," the girls say.
-"We love fresh turmeric, ginger, and lemon for making a juice; that's our favorite.
+"We love fresh turmeric, ginger, and lemon for making a juice; that's our favourite.
 We like taking shots of ginger, too.
 If you have a juicer, you can juice a bunch of ginger and have it on hand, and either take a shot of it or pour it into your smoothies and mix it up.
 We make huge batches of it to have on hand.
 If you don't have a juicer, you can slice up little bits of ginger—it's hard to grind up in a smoothie, so it's almost like you have to mince it, make it really small, and then throw it in the blender," they say.
 A further benefit, they explain, is relief from the menstrual cramps that cause bloating.

 Drink Peppermint Tea